 Bicycles, Boards, and Scooters

-Bicycles, boards, or scooters are the most efficient and environmentally conscious way to get around campus.
+Bicycles, boards, and scooters provide an efficient and environmentally conscious means to get around campus.

-All students, faculty, staff with bicycles on campus will need to complete this Bicycle Registration free of charge.
+Bicycle Registration - free of charge.
 You may also want to consider registering your bike with the National Bike Registry.
 Boards and non-motorized scooters may be registered by completing this Device Registration form.

 Hoverboards and Similar Devices Prohibited